 *A reconciliation of these non-GAAP financial objectives to the most directly comparable GAAP financial measures is not available on a forward-looking basis due to uncertainty regarding and potential variability in compensation expense amounts. based stock, amortization of intangible assets and non-recurring expenses that may be incurred in the future.
 Stock-based compensation expense is impacted by Box’s future hiring and retention needs, as well as the future fair market value of Box’s common stock, all of which are difficult to predict and subject to constant change .
 The actual amount of stock-based compensation expense in the fiscal year ending January 31, 2025 will have a material impact on Box’s GAAP operating margin and net loss per share available to common shareholders.
 In addition, amortization of intangible assets, as well as other non-recurring expenses, if any, will also impact results.
 Accordingly, a reconciliation of non-GAAP financial objectives to the most directly comparable GAAP financial measures for future periods is not available without unreasonable effort.

 About the box

-Box (NYSE: BOX) is the leading content cloud that enables organizations to accelerate business processes, enhance workplace collaboration and protect their most valuable information, all while working with a computing stack of cutting-edge company.
+Box BOX is the leading content cloud that enables organizations to accelerate business processes, enhance workplace collaboration, and protect their most valuable information, all while working with an industry-leading enterprise computing stack.
 Founded in 2005, Box simplifies the work of leading global organizations including AstraZeneca, JLL and Morgan Stanley.
 Box is headquartered in Redwood City, California, and has offices in the United States, Europe, and Asia.
 To learn more about Box, visit http://www.box.com.
 To learn more about how Box empowers nonprofits to fulfill their missions, visit Box.org.